 Stem cell transplantation/bone marrow transplantation

-Stem cell transplantation is often an aggressive treatment and is generally used only for patients with NHL whose disease is progressive or recurrent (see the Stages section).
-However, in some NHL subtypes, such as mantle cell lymphoma and some T-cell lymphomas, stem cell transplantation may be recommended to prevent recurrence.
+Stem cell transplantation is considered an aggressive treatment and is generally used only for patients with NHL whose disease is progressive or recurrent (see the Stages section).
+For some NHL subtypes, such as mantle cell lymphoma and some T-cell lymphomas, stem cell transplantation may be recommended as part of the initial treatment plan to prevent recurrence.
 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of NHL, results of any previous treatment, and patient’s age and general health.
-It is very important to talk with a doctor at an experienced transplant center about the risks and benefits of stem cell transplantation.
+It is important to talk with a doctor at an experienced transplant center about the risks and benefits of stem cell transplantation.

 Getting care for symptoms and side effects

 Lymphoma and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.